-The bus station at the Bentley campus is one of the busiest in Perth, with seven different services stopping frequently during semester.
+The bus station at Curtin Perth is one of the busiest in Perth, with seven different services stopping frequently during semester.
 The circle route, which runs between Perth’s universities, train stations and shopping centres, stops every 15 minutes between 6.30am and 6pm on weekdays.
 Some buses connect with train services that run to the outer metropolitan area.

 Visit the Transperth website for timetables and other public transport information.

 The Perth-Mandurah train stops at the Canning Bridge train station where Transperth bus routes 100 and 101 run from stand 3 to Curtin.
 The routes run every seven to eight minutes during peak times, but please be aware that not all train services from Mandurah stop at Canning Bridge.